Ajay-Aryan/Stock_Price_Prediction/README.md

 Individual clients: Use stock price prediction tools to manage their own stocks and make a decision on stock selection.

-# KPI
-Data Quality: Preprocess the data to ensure that the data is clean and up-to-date.
-Model Performance: Employ neural networks to train the data.
-Scalability: Measure the ability of the models to handle data of greater size.

 # Dataset
 The dataset used for training the model is sourced from the Individual Stocks Price dataset on [Kaggle](https://www.kaggle.com/datasets/camnugent/sandp500?resource=download).
 It contains historical stock data for all S&P 500 companies over a period of 5 years.
 S&P 500 include some of the top U.S.-listed companies that are leaders within their industries and represent a bellwether for the U.S. economy.
 Companies must meet certain criteria, which are determined by the publishers of the index, before being added to the S&P.  The top ten S&P 500 companies with a percentage of the market they control in 2023 include;
 Apple (AAPL): 7.61%